Four Wheel Drive Winches?

 I mentioned above that you have a choice of steel cable or Dynamica Rope.
 Actually, there are a few different types of Winch Rope, and purchasing them from America seems to be the cheapest way to get it.
 The advantages of the rope over steel cable are the weight (considerably lighter), there are no splinters to go into your hands and it’s just a lot easier to use.
 However, it tends to cost more than steel cable, it cuts easily when you drag it over rocks and it isn’t UV stabilized (leave it in the sun and it will perish!).

-10mm X 30m Dyneema SK75 Winch Rope Hook Aluminium Fairlead Synthetic Recovery
+10mm X 30m Dyneema SK78 Synthetic Winch Rope Hook Aluminium Fairlead Cable 4x4

 X BULL 10MM x 30M Dyneema SK75 Winch Rope Synthetic Aluminium Fairlead Recovery